Journyx API tutorial

 As shown above, there are two headers that must be present in all requests

-requests) - those are the Origin
+(except for GET requests) - those are the Origin and X-Requested-With

 headers.
 Both of these headers are required for security reasons, to prevent